mkdocs/mkdocs/docs/user-guide/configuration.md

 #### theme_dir

-Lets you set a custom directory where your theme is placed, this overrides the `theme` setting and expects you to set the full path directly to the folder where the theme lives.
+Lets you set a custom directory where your theme is placed, this overrides the `theme` setting and expects you to set the path directly to the folder where the theme lives.

-    theme_dir: '/Users/myself/Projects/mkdocs/themes/myawesometheme/'
+    theme_dir: './mkdocs/themes/myawesometheme/'

 **default**: `null`